top of page

 • CME 3: Educate in family spirit

-For a one-page handout of the Marianist Encounter Goals, click here.
+For a one-page handout of the Marianist Encounters Goals, click here.

-For a color poster of the Marianist Encounter Goals, click here.
+For a color poster of the Marianist Encounters Goals, click here.

 For a downloadable pdf of this article, click here.